SlothMeister/SlothMeister/README.md

 - 📫 How to reach me **benjamin.lindberg97@hotmail.com**

-- ⚡ Fun fact **Did you know there is a old Athenian named Chrysippus which died of his own joke.**
+- ⚡ Fun fact **Did you know there is a old Athenian named Chrysippus who died by laughing at his own joke.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">